This property is in McGarry Township just north of the small Town of Virginiatown in Northeastern Ontario.

 Access to this property is by truck in the non-winter months and by snowmobile in the winter months.

-This is a SEASONAL GRAVEL ROD that is NOT MUNICIPALLY MAINTAINED.
+This is a SEASONAL GRAVEL ROAD that is NOT MUNICIPALLY MAINTAINED.

 The road is maintained by various mining companies and timber contractors who use this road to access Crown lands that timber contractors may be harvesting and by mining companies who may be exploring their own lands and/or Crown lands.